greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

     ```

     For more information about the `grubby` utility, see your operating system documentation.
 If the `grubby` command does not update the kernels, see the [Note](#grubby_note) at the end of the section.

+### <a id="networking"></a>Networking

+The maximum transmission unit (MTU) of a network specifies the size (in bytes) of the largest data packet/frame accepted by a network-connected device.
+A jumbo frame is a frame that contains more than the standard MTU of 1500 bytes.

+Greenplum Database utilizes 3 distinct MTU settings:

+- The Greenplum Database [gp_max_packet_size](../ref_guide/config_params/guc-list.html#gp_max_packet_size) server configuration parameter.
+The default max packet size is 8192.
+This default assumes a jumbo frame MTU.
+- The operating system MTU setting.
+- The rack switch MTU setting.

+These settings are connected, in that they should always be either the same, or close to the same, value, or otherwise in the order of Greenplum < OS < switch for MTU size.

+9000 is a common supported setting for switches, and is the recommended OS and rack switch MTU setting for your Greenplum Database hosts.

 ### <a id="huge_pages"></a>Transparent Huge Pages \(THP\)